 Pros: Some really cool signature holes.Specifically the one down by the river.
 I understand why it's called white river!
+Has good change of elevation.
 Nice benches and Very nice baskets, good mixture of holes and lengths.
 Backhand/forehand will have you throw multiple different shots.
 Has a summer and winter layout also pro and am pads

 Great course if you’re in the area

 -Challenging shots, but not too difficult where it isn't fun anymore

 Cons: -Red Tees have no signs

 -Red Tees are covered in mud and/or water which makes them slippery